litements/litexplore/README.md

 It works by sending commands over an SSH connection.
 The connection is multiplexed and it's reused to send commands.
 This reduces the overhead of openning a new SSH connection to send each command.

+> NOTE: `litexplore` is still in an early beta state.
+It works and it's usable,
+> but there may be signficant changes happening.

 ## Requirements